 Policy decisions made years ago contributed to the relocation of African-Americans, forcing them to raise their families next door to heavy industries exposing them to toxic pollution for generations.
 The problem still exists today.
 The air, soil and water are contaminated.

 The leaders and institutions of the Birmingham area ignore the plight of these neighborhoods and the polluters refuse to utilize available technologies to reduce contamination.
 Multiple agencies were forced to engage due to media exposure, but very little is being done and no policy changes have occurred.

-GASP produced a 26-minute documentary called “Toxic City: Birmingham’s Dirty Secret” to tell the stories of the residents and the communities that have been affected by this toxic pollution.
-“Toxic City” is now available on DVD.
+GASP produced a 26-minute, award-winning documentary called “Toxic City: Birmingham’s Dirty Secret” to tell the stories of the residents and the communities that have been affected by this toxic pollution.
+To watch the complete film, visit gaspgroup.org/toxiccity.

 Click on an image to open.
 Then right click the image and choose “Save Target As.”

 Click on an image to open.
 Then option-click the image and choose “Save Image As…”

 CBS 42 brought major attention to this situation when it released the award-winning investigative report, “Deadly Deception.”
 Watch “Deadly Deception” parts 1 and 2 here.
 GASP is committed to helping the impacted residents and reducing the pollution.
 Our involvement includes:

 - Reviewing air permits from polluters in the neighborhoods